instana/website-monitoring-examples/examples/secret-leaks-query-param/README.md

 all other third-parties would continue to receive the secrets!
 Instead we choose an educational approach through this example.

+## What to do

+When you are storing secrets in the document URL for a production website, you should carefully consider whether you might have leaked sensitive data.
+The next steps then strongly depend on the kind of leaked data and your policies.
+We generally recommend that engineering departments follow this non-extensive list of steps as a starting point.

+ 1. Read through Mozilla's page about the [Referrer problem](https://developer.mozilla.org/en-US/docs/Web/Security/Referer_header:_privacy_and_security_concerns).
+ 2. Try to deploy a `Referrer-Policy: no-referrer` header as quickly as possible.
+ 3. Implement an alternative secret storage approach.

 ## Information leaked to third-parties for fetch requests

 ![Fetch Requests](screenshots/fetch-request.png)